Purpose investments launched the world’s first Bitcoin ETF in February 2021.

 Packaging cryptocurrency in an Exchange-Traded Fund makes it easier for retail investors to hold digital currency without having to worry about losing their private keys or getting hacked.

-Since the Purpose Bitcoin ETF (BTCC) was launched, two other crypto ETFs (both bitcoin and Ethereum) have been listed on the TSX.
+Since the Purpose Bitcoin ETF (BTCC) was launched, many other crypto ETFs (both bitcoin and Ethereum) have been listed on the TSX.

 This BTCC review summarizes its asset allocation, fees, returns, pros, cons, how it compares to EBIT, and how to purchase it in Canada.

 Purpose Investments was established in 2012.
 It offers several investment products utilizing alternative strategies and asset classes.

 Purpose’s Bitcoin fund surpassed $1 billion in assets under management in March 2021.

 Related: Best Bitcoin App.

 What is BTCC?

 BTCC provides investors an easy way to invest in Bitcoin by purchasing a publicly traded ETF.